lippertto/janus-trainer/README.md

 ## Next up
 * Clean up Training Table
 * Add Comment field
+* Update help for approve page

 ## Bugs
-* Strange behavior on approve page: drop down appears without table
+* Going back to compensate page leaves the table empty

 ## Features
 * Vertretungen
 * Flexible compensation groups
 * Make courses disabled.
 (Also in the UI.)
 * Show statistics on /profile
+* Dashboard for all trainers: Number of trainings + Sum

 ## Tech update
 * Hide password in POSTGRES_CONNECTION_URL of lambda. --> Use Secret